ethereum/go-ethereum/content/docs/developers/dapp-developer/custom-tracer.md

 ## Other traces

 This tutorial has focused on `debug_traceTransaction()` which reports information about individual transactions.
 There are also RPC endpoints that provide different information, including tracing the EVM execution within a block, between two blocks, for specific `eth_call`s or rejected blocks.
-The fill list of trace functions can be explored in the [reference documentation][debug-docs].
+The full list of trace functions can be explored in the [reference documentation](/content/docs/interacting_with_geth/RPC/ns-debug.md).

 ## Custom Go tracing